badoet/ionic-framework/core/src/components/radio/readme.md

-# ion-radio
+# syg-radio

-Radios should be used inside of an [`ion-radio-group`](../radio-group).
+Radios should be used inside of an [`syg-radio-group`](../radio-group).
 Pressing on a radio will check it.
-They can also be checked programmatically by setting the value property of the parent `ion-radio-group` to the value of the radio.
+They can also be checked programmatically by setting the value property of the parent `syg-radio-group` to the value of the radio.

 When radios are inside of a radio group, only one radio in the group will be checked at any time.
 Pressing a radio will check it and uncheck the previously selected radio, if there is one.
 If a radio is not in a group with another radio, then both radios will have the ability to be checked at the same time.